 They log:

-• Whether they both avoid a certain area that feels too firm.
+- Whether both avoid a certain part of the surface because it feels too firm.

-• Whether they feel comfortable sleeping close together without joint discomfort.
+- Whether they can sleep close together without joint discomfort.

 Their notes show how real couples experience pressure patterns, not just one person in isolation.